Burglary Charges Under Penal Code 459 PC

 - Fines of up to ten thousand dollars ($10,000).29

 Call our office at (310) 943-1171 request a free criminal defense consultation.
-Our criminal defense attorneys may be able to help defend you and potentially reduce or drop your charges.
+Our criminal defense lawyers in Glendale, Los Angeles County, California, may be able to help defend you and potentially reduce or drop your charges.

 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.